iamnabink/another_carousel_pro/README.md

 ## Parameters and Values

 ### images
-All the images on this Carousel.
+All the images on this AnotherCarousel.
 **Type:** List

 ### animationCurve